How to train a tiger

-We don’t train tigers, we train more domesticated pets but I have in the past and I can see a lot of crossover between my work with exotics and the work we do everyday with our pets in training.
+At Daack Pack we don’t train tigers, we train more domesticated pets - but I have trained tigers in the past and I can see a lot of crossover between my work with exotics and the work we do everyday with our pets in training.
 Between Northern California and North Carolina I spent years working with exotics; leopards, raptors, lions, tigers, and bears (Oh my!), ect.
 Transitioning from that kind of work to Dog Training and Behavior Modification, it ended up being a lot easier of a transition than I anticipated.
 The big change was teaching pet parents instead of handlers.
-What made it easier, was the similarities found in the methodology and learning theories with exotics, are the same that we use everyday with our critters.
+What made it easier was the similarities found in the methodology and learning theories with exotics, which are the same that we use everyday with our critters.

 A few years into my work with exotics I ended up at a facility in Northern California.
 After being exposed to the facility for a little bit and talking with the owner I discovered that they were very reliant on negative reinforcement (adding a constant aversion until the animal gives a desired response) and positive punishment (adding an immediate undesirable response when the animal gives you an undesired behavior).
 This style of training had led to a complete lack of trust and respect for the handlers from a lot of the animals, especially the big cats.
 A lot of the problems were happening due to safety concerns around feeding times.